ipfs/ipfs-docs/docs/reference/go/api.md

 ---
-title: IPFS in Go
+title: Advanced Kubo Usage
 description: Developer resources for working in Go with IPFS, the InterPlanetary File System.
 ---

-# IPFS in Go
+# Advanced Kubo Usage

 ## Working with Go